7thLucas/full-app-6a2c5-0a680-4673/_doc/product-overview.md

 *To be confirmed during onboarding*

 ## What It Is
-An all-in-one AI-powered solo production studio and personal assistant — built for independent creators who run the whole show themselves.
-Research, writing, content generation, merchandise design, and project organization all in one place, accessible from phone or PC.
+An all-in-one AI-powered solo production studio and personal assistant — built for independent creators who run the whole show themselves and always hit a wall before a project is finished.
+Research, writing, content generation, merchandise design, and project organization all in one place, accessible from phone or PC — with an AI that learns the creator's voice so momentum never dies.

 ## The Pitch
 "The Jarvis of the movie industry."
 One app that replaces a full production team for the solo creator: write a treatment, generate a poster concept, sketch a merchandise line, and keep every project meticulously organized — without switching tools.